-The bill would take effect on passage.
+As passed by the Senate, H.53 would take effect 30 calendar days after passage.
 Upon the effective date, driver's licenses can no longer be prospectively suspended solely for the nonpayment of amounts due from traffic violations for which points are authorized.
 License suspensions would continue to be permitted for behavioral offenses (e.g., accumulating 10 or more points, driving while under the influence).
 H.53 does not explicitly address any pre-existing license suspensions due to nonpayment of amounts due that are already in effect at the time of passage, but current law caps the duration of those suspensions to 30 days.
 Once the 30-day period elapses, a license can then be restored upon successful application, payment of the reinstatement fee, and compliance with any other conditions imposed.